ts-oh/ruby-tic-tac-toe/README.md

 **Instructions:**

-Click on the green button run ▶️ button to play the game.
+Click on the run ▶️ button to play the game.

 **Assignment:**